Ghini/ghini.desktop/doc/imex.rst

-Although Ghini can be extended through plugins to support alternate import and export formats, by default it can only import and export comma seperated values files or CSV.
+Although Ghini can be extended through plugins to support alternate import and export formats, by default it can only import and export comma separated values files or CSV.

 There is some support for exporting to the Access for Biological Collections Data it is limited.